rinne/node-tr-apisrv/README.md

   components (for example `/{cmd}/[zap]/{bar}/{pup}`), it captures all segments required to allow the remainder of the template to match.

+Trailing slashes in handler definitions are significant: if a template ends with `/`, it matches only when the request path also ends with `/`.
+Templates without a trailing slash match both `/foo` and `/foo/`.

 Values extracted from the path take precedence over query string parameters, which in turn override values parsed from the request body.
 The server prints a warning whenever a later source overrides an earlier value.